nicholasbrownworship/crusade_campaign_v2/maps/bastior_prime_planetary/planet_overview.md

-# Bastior Prime – Planetary Crusade Map
+# Bastior Prime — Planetary Crusade Campaign

-## Planet Type
+## Planet Classification
 Imperial Fortress World

 ## Campaign Scope
-This Crusade campaign represents a focused war for control of Bastior Prime itself.
+This Crusade campaign represents a planet-scale conflict fought across key strategic zones on Bastior Prime.
-Battles are fought over key planetary zones rather than across multiple worlds.

-## Zone Control
-- Each zone is controlled independently.
+Each zone is controlled independently and provides in-battle effects to the controlling faction.

+## Control Levels
-- Zones use standard control levels: 0 / 25 / 75 / 100.
+Zones use the following control thresholds:
-- Control effects apply immediately when thresholds are reached.
+- 0% — Uncontrolled
+- 25% — Contested
+- 75% — Dominant Control
+- 100% — Full Control

+Zone effects become active immediately upon reaching the listed control threshold.

-## Planetary Victory
+## Planetary Victory Conditions
-A faction wins the Bastior Prime campaign if it controls:
+A faction wins the Bastior Prime campaign if it achieves one of the following:
-- **4 of 5 zones at 100%**, or
+- Controls **4 of 5 zones at 100%**, or
-- **All 5 zones at 75% or higher** simultaneously.
+- Controls **all 5 zones at 75% or higher** at the end of a campaign round.

 ## Planetary Scar Rule
-If a faction loses control of Bastior Prime entirely, the planet gains a permanent **Planetary Scar** that affects all future campaigns fought here.
+If a faction loses control of Bastior Prime entirely, the planet gains a permanent Planetary Scar that applies to all future campaigns fought here.